 If there is a remarkable thing about being a Filipino, it would be the immensity of love for our family.
-Among all the things that need to be prioritized, family always takes the top spot.
-Every sacrifice is a sacrifice made for our families.
+Among all the things in their priority list, family always takes the top spot.
+Every sacrifice they make is a sacrifice made for our families.
 Even if it sometimes means leaving the country.

 In a country where occupations with lucrative compensation are inadequate, some Filipinos tend to look for greener pastures abroad.
 All of these are just to ensure a better and more comfortable life for their families.

-By figures, there are around 10.2 million overseas Filipino workers (OFWs) in more than 200 destination countries and territories based on Commission on Filipinos Overseas data.
+By figures, there are around 10.2 million overseas Filipino workers (OFWs).
+This is a total from more than 200 destination countries and territories based on the Commission on Filipinos Overseas data.

-The 2019 Survey on Overseas Filipinos results last June 4, 2020, showed that 2.2 million overseas Filipino workers (OFWs) were deployed from April to September 2019.
+Furthermore, the 2019 Survey on Overseas Filipinos results last June 4, 2020 showed that 2.2 million overseas Filipino workers (OFWs) went abroad from April to September 2019.
 Deployment, however, significantly dropped from 2.2 million to 549,000 in 2020 due to the pandemic but is now slowly recovering.
 Around 600,000 OFWs were also displaced due to Covid-19 since May 2020.

 The efforts and sacrifices of these OFWs did help not only their families but also our economy.
 By that alone, it is rightful to claim that OFWs are our modern-day heroes.
 But there are more reasons why OFWs deserve this title.

 Migrant workers from the Philippines are regarded as Bagong Bayani or heroes of modern times for their economic contributions through remittances.
 Even amid the pandemic, OFWs managed to send more funds to their families back home.
 They acted as a counterbalance for the lost income caused by mass layoffs in the country.